Wise Man's Grandchild: Ultimate Magic Research Society

 A petite girl who is slightly taller than Alice and sporting glasses, her father is a court magician.
 Lynn is excited to gather magic when it comes to Shin's tutelage.
 Due to her uncontrollable magic, Shin dubs her the "Unbridled Magical Girl", something she appears to be delighted with, though it wasn't a compliment.
-Given the name, she is marked 7th S-rank.
+Given the name, she is marked as 7th S-rank.